ginstrom/paladin-novel/chapters/02_breaking-chains.md

 "Now!"

 Pell moved like water, flowing over Greasy's prone form to snatch keys and shortsword.
 Steel flashed as he freed himself, then tossed the keys to Sim, who caught them without looking up from his quiet prayers.
-Pell tossed the short sword to Gond as he climbed past appropriating the guard's dagger for himself.
+Pell tossed the short sword to Gond as he climbed past, appropriating the guard's dagger for himself.

 "Jord, *wait*—!"
 Gond bit out, but the big man was already a blur of motion, roaring as he charged upward, chains whipping behind him like anchor rope.
 Shouts erupted from above.